oyname/oyname.github.io/api/06_advanced/addon_ref.md

 endfunction()
 ```

-Use it for self-registering AddOns:
+Usage:

 ```cmake
 krom_link_self_registering_addon(my_app engine_dx11)
 ```

-### Rule

-If an AddOn depends on static initialization for registration, it must be linked in a way that guarantees retention of the registration object.
+If an AddOn depends on static initialization for registration, it must be linked this way.

 ---